cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 ## Pebble

-Pebble requires the user provide an implementation of `ColorMixer` interface in order to apply colorings to point keys.
+Pebble requires the user provide an implementation of a `ColorMixer` interface in order to apply colorings to point keys.
 During compactions, when two overlapping colorings are encountered, the spans are fragmented at the span bounadries.
 The span contained within both colorings is merged (or 'mixed') through invoking the